 What Is Prolonged Labor?

-Prolonged labor is medically defined as when labor continues for 24 hours after the water breaks.
+Prolonged labor is medically defined as labor that continues for 24 hours after the water breaks.
 There are many risks associated with prolonged labor, and it is important that the medical professionals involved take the steps necessary to protect the health of the mom and the baby.

 Why Does Prolonged Labor Happen?